dkz2r/machine-learning-novice-sklearn/episodes/04-ensemble-methods.md

 :::::::::::::::::::::::::::::::::::::::::::::::

 :::::: keypoints
-- "Ensemble methods can be used to reduce under/over fitting training data."
+- Ensemble methods can be used to reduce under/over fitting training data.
 ::::::